sharmapratik88/AIML-Projects/README.md

         - SVHN is a real-world image dataset for developing object recognition algorithms with a requirement on data formatting but comes from a significantly harder, unsolved, real-world problem (recognizing digits and numbers in natural scene images).
 SVHN is obtained from house numbers in Google Street View images.
 The objective of the project is to learn how to implement a simple image classification pipeline based on the k-Nearest Neighbour and a deep neural network.

 **8. Computer Vision**

    - Covers Introduction to Convolutional Neural Networks, Convolution, Pooling, Padding & its mechanisms, Transfer Learning, Forward propagation & Backpropagation for CNNs, CNN architectures like AlexNet, VGGNet, InceptionNet & ResNet

       - **Project link:**

 **9. Statistical NLP (Natural Language Processing)**

-    - This module covered Bag of Words Model, POS Tagging, Tokenization, Word Vectorizer, TF-IDF, Named Entity Recognition, Stop Words
+   - Covers Bag of Words Model, POS Tagging, Tokenization, Word Vectorizer, TF-IDF, Named Entity Recognition, Stop Words

       - **Project link:**

 **10. Sequential NLP (Natural Language Processing)**